tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 1. Paste the included patch files from the Optional Files/Patch directory into the game's main directory and overwrite it.

 What does it offer?
-Fixed camera, increased fov and additional features for the game (from Geva):
+- Fixed camera
+- Increased fov
+- Additional features (from Geva, described below)

 ### CONTROL:
 -    Change of logic -- 4 activation, change by pressing TAB (there are bugs)